adbar/trafilatura/docs/usage-python.rst

 .. note::
     Including extra elements works best with conversion to XML formats (``output_format="xml"``) or ``bare_extraction()``.
 Both ways allow for direct display and manipulation of the elements.
 Certain elements are only visible in the output if the chosen format allows it (e.g. images and XML).
+Selecting markdown automatically includes text formatting.

 ``include_formatting=True``